 820.30(H): DESIGN TRANSFER

-The information generated by the template and stored in Cockpit can be used to facilitate the design transfer process.
+The information generated by the template and stored in Compass can be used to facilitate the design transfer process.

 820.30(I): DESIGN CHANGES

 The template facilitates design change in the design control process by supporting the change request processes as well as electronic signatures as part of configurable workflows.
-Cockpit is Part 11 compliant.
+Compass is Part 11 compliant.

 820.30(J): DESIGN HISTORY FILE

 The Design Control Template automatically generates multiple trace tables showing connections between design inputs, design outputs and their tests in the project.
-These trace tables can be exported to PDF, Word, or Excel and included as part of the Design History File (DHF) submitted to FDA.
+These trace tables can be exported to PDF, Word, or Excel and included as part of the Design History File (DHF) submitted to FDA or Notified Body.